syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editing.md

 To show the original value in different format or as different value, use the [Converter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.ConverterAttribute.html) attribute.

-### Changing original value of the DataForm property value using converter.
+### Changing original value of the DataForm property value using converter

 Here, the original value is multiplied by 10 and shown in editor.
 While committing, it is divided by 10 and stored in the data object.